EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Introduction

 In this paper, we propose Efficient Patch Sampling (EPS) for high-quality and efficient video super-resolution.
-As illustrated in \cref{fig:conceptual_figure}(b), our method leverages spatial-temporal information to quickly select the most informative patches from video frames without the need to super-resolve frames and calculate the quality.
+As shown in Fig.~\ref{fig:conceptual_figure}(b), our method leverages spatial-temporal information to quickly select the most informative patches from video frames without the need to super-resolve frames and calculate the quality.
 We introduce two DCT-based features to directly evaluate the spatial and temporal complexity of patches in LR video frames.
 Compared to PSNR heatmaps that rely on DNN inference and are calculated on patches after SR by comparing them to the corresponding HR patches, DCT is a low-complexity computation on LR patches that enables faster execution on both CPU and GPU, significantly speeding up informative patch scoring.
 Instead of simply selecting the complex patches of each frame, we sample the patches by considering both temporal and spatial dimensions as the training set for the content-aware SR model.
 Our approach excludes relatively static patches across frames from repeated training, thereby reducing temporal redundancies.

-Our contributions can be summarized as follows. \begin{itemize} \leftskip{-1em} \item We introduce two low-complexity DCT-based informative features to measure the spatial-temporal complexity of each LR-HR patch pair.
-This approach is fast and effective in guiding the selection of the most informative patches, making the content-aware training gain appear as large and quickly as possible (\cf \cref{sec:patch-feature}). \item We present a novel patch sampling algorithm for content-aware video SR training, which utilizes histogram distribution of patch features for clustering to select the patches with the highest spatial-temporal information.
-By considering temporal information, our method effectively removes redundant patches across consecutive frames, further enhancing training efficiency.
-The number of sampled patches is adaptive based on the content and addresses the trade-off between training cost and efficiency (\cf \cref{sec:patch-sampling}). \item We conduct comprehensive experiments based on various SR architectures to evaluate the advantages and generalization of our method (\cf \cref{sec:experiments}). \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \leftskip{-1em} \item We introduce two low-complexity DCT-based informative features to measure the spatial-temporal complexity of each patch.
+This approach is fast and effective in guiding the selection of the most informative patches, maximizing the content-aware training gain as rapidly as possible.
+Compared to EMT, which relies on heavy DNN inference to generate PSNR heatmaps, our approach accelerates the patch selection process by up to 82.1$\times$ (\textit{cf.} Section~\ref{sec:patch-feature}).

+\item We present a novel patch sampling algorithm for content-aware video SR training, which utilizes the histogram distribution of patch features for clustering to select patches with the highest spatial-temporal information.
+The number of sampled patches is content-adaptive, effectively addressing the trade-off between training cost and efficiency.
+This allows our method to dynamically reduce the training data by 75.00\% to 91.69\% while preserving high SR video quality (\textit{cf.} Section~\ref{sec:patch-sampling}).